LivePersonInc/knowledge-center-archive/pages/documents/Bots-Automation/LiveIntent/LiveIntent.md

 ## What is intent in a contact center?

 Whenever a customer is initiating a conversation with a brand, whether it be with a bot or human agent, the customer comes with an intent and the ultimate goal of the customer is to fulfill this intent.
-A customer intent can be defined as a customers desire to change their state/ relationship with a brand.
+A customer intent can be defined as a customers desire to change their state/relationship with a brand.

 The ability to accurately identify intent and provide the relevant service for the intent is at the forefront of building an efficient contact center.
 Through the combination of machine learning and human intelligence, LivePerson is building intent recognition and analysis tools to help brands identity and manage consumer needs.
 Using consumer intent as a driving force, brands can better track what is happening in a contact center and make fast progress in improving operations and automating customer interactions.